getbreathelife/terraform-provider-onespansign/README.md

 ## Developing the Provider

+Please take a look at the [contribution guidelines](./CONTRIBUTING.md) if you wish to contribute to this project.

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.